from __future__ import annotations

 # accidentally write to our x11 event loop or whatever; we never

-# used to do this, so it seems fine to only do it on python 3.13 or
+# used to do this, so it seems fine to only do it where this nice

 try: